Fix care for good

 A number of issues need to be addressed:

-- Underfunding – in the last 5 years there has been a £160 million cut in total public spending on older people’s social care despite a rapidly increasing demand because of our ageing population
+- Underfunding – since 2010 the state has cut its spending on adult social care by £86 million despite a rapidly increasing demand because of our ageing population

 - Postcode lottery – despite the 2014 Care Act introducing a national system of eligibility, local variation is still leaving many older people without any support

-- Unmet need – 1.4 million people aged 65 plus don't receive the care and support they need with essential living activities
+- Unmet need – 1.5 million people aged 65+ don't receive the care and support they need with essential living activities

 - Declining access – cuts in local authority care services have placed increasing pressure on unpaid carers